 Defining Student Wellbeing

-Student wellbeing is a student’s overall development and quality of life.
-According to the Organisation for Economic Co-operation and Development (OECD), student wellbeing encompasses many areas, including:
+Student wellbeing refers to the overall quality of a student’s life, including their physical health, emotional resilience, social connectedness, and sense of purpose.
+According to the Organization for Economic Co-operation and Development (OECD), student wellbeing includes:

 6 Ways Educators Can Help